sciencefund/hello-science-fund/content/sections/1-Mission.en.md

   {
     iconName: "BurnIcon",
     header: "Impact",
-    content: "Use our funding programs to empower scientists to freely, openly, and rapidly pursue science, without wasting time on grant applications and onerous publishing venues."
+    content: "Empower scientists to freely, openly, and rapidly pursue science.
+No grant apps, years to publish, or political nonsense."
   },
   {
     iconName: "EthereumIcon",